everscale-org/docs/src/Decentralize/debot-specifications.md

 External function calls must be approved by Browser.
 Executed by DEngine.

-Other DeBots calls are always allowed.
+Other DeBot calls are always allowed.
 But executed by Browser which can block invoke if needed.